Analysis of mass-transferring binary candidates in the Milky Way: Analysis

 \subsubsection{Periodicity analysis}

 We performed a periodicity search using \texttt{FINKER} \citep{finker}, a nonparametric kernel regression code, applied to the ZTF, the ASAS-SN, and the ATLAS light curves.
 Frequencies from 0.001\,d$^{-1}$ (1\,000 days) to 100\,d$^{-1}$ (14.4 minutes) with steps of 0.0004\,d$^{-1}$ were tested for all sources.
-We performed an additional search for periods as short as five minutes for some sources where no successful longer period was found. \texttt{FINKER} allows uncertainty estimation in frequency determination via bootstrapping, but in our case, the errors given by this method were insignificant and we do not report them.
+Alternative frequency grids were also explored, but they did not yield improved results.
+We performed an additional search for periods as short as five minutes for some sources where no successful longer period was found. \texttt{FINKER} allows uncertainty estimation in frequency determination via bootstrapping, but in our case, the errors given by this method were insignificant, and we do not report them.
 Lomb-Scargle periodograms \citep{Lomb, Scargle} were used for TESS light curves, which helped us find the shorter periods in our sample.
 Lomb-Scargle periodograms were also applied to the ZTF, the ASAS-SN, and the ATLAS light curves, but no significantly better results when compared with \texttt{FINKER} were obtained.
 In all attempts, we removed data points that were more than 5$\sigma$ away from the median magnitude of all the observations.
 Outlier removal was performed carefully to avoid excluding short-duration eclipses.
+Finally, all periods were tested by visually inspecting the folded light curves.

-We labelled the sources based on their periodic variability as sinusoidal (Sin), non-sinusoidal pulsations (Puls), or eclipses (ECL).
+We labelled the sources based on their periodic variability as sinusoidal (Sin), non-sinusoidal pulsations (Puls), or eclipsing (ECL).
+Sources were labelled as eclipsing only when the eclipses could be clearly identified.
+Consequently, contact binaries were classified as sinusoidal variables, since in most cases their eclipses are indistinguishable from the sinusoidal variability of pulsators.